The year is 89:233.

 I will leave this place soon and I will take her with me.
 We will take one last trip together.
 We will go where no one has gone before, a place where we will be together for all time.
 We will travel into the nearest star and say our goodbyes.
 Our bodies will fuse with each other and we will become one with it.
 When the star dies we will join the universe and her particles will be indistinguishable from mine.
 And when someone in a distant planet in a distant future takes a handful of dirt he will unknowingly take part in the eight thousand year journey of a man that searched for his wife, and found her.

 I glanced through the window and saw that the star began to rise in the horizon.
 I walked outside and one of my teammates, Herbert, was digging a hole by his cell.
 He took a look at me and asked me if I was ok.
 I replied with a simple nod.
 I brought a chair with me and sat down to watch the sun.
-It was as if I was seeing it for the first time.
-Not because I haven’t travelled much, I have travelled more than most.
-But this star was different because I knew that within it resided the souls of the two people that loved each other most in the history of human kind.
+It was as if I was looking at it for the first time.
+Not because I haven’t travelled much, I have travelled more than most, but this star was different because I knew that within it resided the souls of the two people that loved each other most in the history of human kind.

 That morning I decided to take the day off and I sat outside, watching as the shadows gently moved from east to west.
 Bathing in the light of the star and the love of the man that now lived there, in its core.